Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Unwelcome Spirits.md

 The front door can be locked and bolted from inside (see below) but is usually unlocked.
 When the characters can see inside the main hall, read:

-The main hall is a place for the guards of Fort Venture to join together for meals, revelry, and prayer.
+The main hall is a place for the guards of Fort Venture to join together for meals, [[The Revelry|revelry]], and prayer.
 However, most of the guards prefer to spend their time in the open spaces of the training yard or in their own tents because of the unsavory sounds that issue forth from Parson Pellinost’s chapel ([area V6](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-unwelcome-spirits#V6Chapel "area V6")).

 Any character who succeeds on a DC 15 Wisdom ([Perception](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Perception)) check in this area can hear muffled screaming coming from behind the closed door on the west side of the room.